WaterBender231/wef-nexus-online-course/solutions/73Examples/731Photovoltaics.md

 **Biophysical Site Conditions** <br>
 Typical for the central Chile region, the case study in the commune of Curacaví in the West of Santiago de Chile (-33.503917, -70.995556) has high annual solar radiation (2191 kWh∕m² in 2019, Gelaro et al. (2017)) and low annual precipitation (average 511 mm/a, 96.6 mm∕a in 2019, Gelaro et al. (2017)).
 Average high temperatures range between 18°C in June and 31°C in January, while average low-temperature range between 6°C in June and 15°C in January.

 The pilot is installed on a horticultural field at a height ranging from 202m to 203 m above sea level featuring a slight slope from east to west, enabling irrigation by gravitation (Jung and Salmon 2021).
-Applying the Soil Classification Triangle (Cornell University 2010), the topsoil can be identified as sandy to medium loam (~ Sand: 525, Clay: 178, Silt: 297 g∕kg in the upper 1.5 m, <a href="soilgrids.info">http://soilgrids.info/</a>.
-(Hengl et al. 2017)) indicating good natural fertility and relatively good moisture retention.
+Applying the Soil Classification Triangle (Cornell University 2010), the topsoil can be identified as sandy to medium loam (~ Sand: 525, Clay: 178, Silt: 297 g∕kg in the upper 1.5 m, <a href="soilgrids.info">Soilgrids</a>); indicating good natural fertility and relatively good moisture retention (Hengl et al. 2017).

 <hr/>